matthewsanetra/autohegarty/README.md

 # autohegarty
 Buff your stats on HegartyMaths.

-*autohegarty* uses [Selenium Webdriver](https://www.seleniumhq.org/projects/webdriver/) to complete the quiz "Simple addition & its meaning" repeatedly to buff your correct questions answered stats.
+*autohegarty* uses [Selenium Webdriver](https://www.seleniumhq.org/projects/webdriver/) to complete the quiz "Simple addition & its meaning" repeatedly to buff your correct questions answered stat.

 ## How to use
 1. Install Selenium Webdriver: `pip install selenium`